amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 ### TB vs. TiB (sidetrackkkkkkkk)
-If you're wondering why we're using `1000` instead of `1024` for our math, it's a good question.
-And the answer is a long, and honestly quite dumb, history, but it is worth us taking a quick tangent.
+If you're wondering why we're using `1000` instead of `1024` for our math, you're asking good question.
+And the answer points to a long, and honestly, quite dumb history, but it is worth taking a quick tangent.

 The tl; dr is: computer scientists really love binary systems and think `2 ** 10` or `1024` is a convenient large group.
 Engineers really love base-10 systems and think `10 ** 3` or `1000` is a really useful group.